pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Regions/🏰Falk/Gargula.md

 She firmly believes that there are hidden truths waiting to be discovered beneath the surface of everyday life.
 To Gargula, knowledge is power, and she strives to learn all she can about the arcane arts.

 ### Bonds
-Gargula has formed a close bond with Dr. Phalando, the mayor of Falk.
+Gargula has formed a close bond with Dr. Phalando, the mayor of [[Promises of Victory/Worldbuilding/Regions/🏰Falk/Falk\|Falk]].
 Their unconventional relationship is both heartwarming and peculiar, and they are often seen together engaging in deep conversations or simply enjoying each other's company.

 ### Flaws
 Gargula's obsession with omens and secret knowledge can sometimes lead her down dangerous paths.
 She may inadvertently cause harm or put others in danger by pursuing forbidden knowledge or meddling with powerful artifacts.